UPPMAX/NAISS_Slurm/docs/cluster.md

 OpenMP.
 However, the number of cores per node is going up and many-core chips are now common.
 This means that OpenMP programs as well as programs combining MPI and OpenMP are often advantageous.

+### Distributed parallelism

+While shared memory parallelism works well inside a node, you need distributed parallelism if you want to scale to more cores than are in a node.

+This is often done with MPI (Message Passing Interface) libraries.
+Processes/workers exchange information by sending and receiving messages/data.
+They can also share some memory.

+You need to write your code so it uses MPI or use software that is already prepared for it.

+### Hybrid parallelism

+Sometimes code can be more efficient when using both OpenMP and MPI.
+This is called hybrid parallelism.

 ### GPUs